amosISA/sharing_things/README.md

 Things To Do
 -------------

-- Añadir respuestas a los comentarios, así como likes.
+- Add replies to comments as well as likes.
-- Añadir ajax al hacer click con el botón follow.
+- Add ajax by clicking the follow button.
-- Crear REST API para Django (flask).
+- Create REST API for Django (flask).
-- Añadir internacionalización.
+- Add internationalization.